livekit/client-sdk-js/.changeset/selfish-eagles-learn.md

 'livekit-client': patch
 ---

-Fix arace in setKeyFromMaterial that would cause keys to be set at the wrong index if several keys were set in quick succession.
+Fix a race in setKeyFromMaterial that would cause keys to be set at the wrong index if several keys were set in quick succession.